WATCH THE VIDEO (BELOW)TO GET TO KNOW US

 The author Carol S. Pearson, upon bestowing Jennifer with a teaching and leadership award several years ago, said of her, “She gets more done by 9:00 in the morning than most of us do all day.”

 Along with animals, travel, teaching, and photography, writing is her passion.
 She is the author of dozens of newspaper articles, book reviews, journal articles, 3 screenplays, and is either the author, editor, contributor, or publisher of over 18 books (and she has another half dozen she’d like to complete by 9:00 in the morning tomorrow).
-She owns her own small publishing company, Mandorla Books, and enjoys supporting writers in bringing their books into the world.
+She owns a publishing company, Mandorla Books, and enjoys supporting writers in birthing their book-babies into the world.